Pyguy420/heath-care-data/README.md

 ## SQL Analysis

 ### Q1 — Top 10 States by Excess Readmission Ratio
-Identifies which states have the highest average readmission burden across all facilities.
+Which states carry the highest readmission burden across their hospital networks?
-**Finding:** Massachusetts, New Jersey, and Florida rank highest nationally.
+**Finding:** Massachusetts, New Jersey, and Florida rank highest.
+MA was noticeably ahead of the rest.

 ### Q2 — Readmissions by Condition
-Aggregates total readmissions and average excess ratio by clinical condition.
+How do volumes and excess ratios compare across the 6 tracked conditions?
-**Finding:** Heart Failure drives the most readmissions at 392K+, followed by Pneumonia at 131K.
+**Finding:** Heart Failure runs away with it — 392K+ readmissions, nearly 3x Pneumonia which came in second at 131K.
+Every other condition wasn't close.

 ### Q3 — Hospital Performance vs. National Average
-Uses CASE WHEN logic to categorize each hospital as better, worse, or same as national benchmark.
+How does the overall hospital population split against the national benchmark?
-**Finding:** 69% of hospitals perform better than the national average.
+**Finding:** 69% perform better than average on paper.
+But nearly half of total readmission volume still comes from underperformers — so the headline number is a bit misleading.

 ### Q4 — Highest Risk Hospitals
-Ranks hospitals by average excess readmission ratio across all tracked conditions.
+Which facilities have the worst average excess readmission ratios?
-**Finding:** Surgical specialty hospitals dominate the top 10 highest-risk list.
+**Finding:** Surgical specialty hospitals show up disproportionately.
+That's probably worth a deeper look — narrow condition tracking against a broad national benchmark might be skewing the numbers.

 ### Q5 — Predicted vs. Expected Rate Gap by State & Condition
-Surfaces where actual performance diverges most from model expectations.
+Where does actual performance diverge most from what the model expects?
-**Finding:** Wyoming CABG and Massachusetts AMI show the largest rate gaps.
+**Finding:** Wyoming CABG and Massachusetts AMI have the largest gaps nationally.
+Honestly not sure what's driving Wyoming specifically — it stood out enough to flag.

 ---

 ## Power BI Dashboard

-Connected directly to MySQL via MySQL Connector/NET.
+Connects directly to MySQL via MySQL Connector/NET.
+Built for a strategy audience — the goal was clarity over complexity.

 | Visual | Description |
 |---|---|